 The following is a formal definition.

-Definition Let be a discrete random vector.
-Its joint probability mass function is a function such thatwhere is the probability that the random vector takes the value .
+discrete random vector.
+Its joint probability mass function is a function

 This is a straightforward multi-variate generalization of the definition of the probability mass function of a discrete variable (uni-variate case).